MansoorAhmadi/Quiz/README.md

 	1.1: Maven is a project builder and dependency manager.
 It has a default Life-Cycle and plugin

+	1.2: Difference between Maven Dependency & Dependency Injection:

+		*Dependency-Injection: It is a fundamental aspect of the Spring framework, through which the Spring container “injects” objects into other objects or “dependencies”

+		Maven-Dependency: Maven is a software management tool, use to manage information, dependencies and other things for a project.
+It has two mechanisms to add the dependencies of other modules/project

+	1.3: Maven Life-Cycle - Maven Install is like an integrated test, where it tests all the test cases and produces the jar file inside the target folder of your current project.

 		*Life-Cycle -> INSTALL

-		*Install will provide the jar file inside the target folder of your current project.
+2: POM.xml

-	1.2: We create an empty Maven project and define our domain and project name
+	2.1: We create an empty Maven project and define our domain and project name

 		*POM.xml
 			*<groupId>org.bluebird</groupId>